Projek Kalsom

 The Kalsom Movement began as Projek Kalsom, a student-led motivational camp for youth held annually in August in Malaysia by university student-leaders since 1994.
 The Kalsom Movement became a fully registered youth-led organisation in 2012.

-The Kalsom Movement's education programmes are open to all Malaysian students regardless of ethnicity, gender, religious or political background.
+Programmes are open to all Malaysian students regardless of ethnicity, gender, religious or political background.

-Every year, the Kalsom Movement brings together 16-year-old Malaysian secondary school students from Band 3 and below schools (underperforming schools, as outlined by the Ministry of Education, Malaysia) for Projek Kalsom, a week-long programme of English Language modules, careers, scholarship and personal development workshops, and other education programmes.
+Every year, the Movement brings together 16-year-old Malaysian secondary school students from Band 3 and below schools (underperforming schools, as outlined by the Ministry of Education, Malaysia) for Projek Kalsom, a week-long programme of English Language modules, careers, scholarship and personal development workshops, and other education programmes.

 A significant proportion of the Kalsom Movement's facilitators are Malaysian university students from Oxford University, University of Cambridge, and Russell Group universities as well as Ivy League universities such as Harvard, Cornell, and Princeton University.